 Horse Hoof Abscesses

-There appears to be a direct relationship between the imbalance of minerals in some forages and the occurrence of horse hoof abscesses and or poor hoof quality.
-The usual profile of our UK forage and also much of that throughout Europe is one where a picture of high iron and high manganese blocks the uptake of low copper and low zinc.
+There is a direct relationship between the imbalance of minerals in some forages and the occurrence of horse hoof abscesses and or poor hoof quality.
+The usual profile of our UK and European grass and hay fed to horses is one where a picture of high iron and high manganese blocks the uptake of low copper and low zinc.
 Where molybdenum is also high then copper absorption is further compromised.

 A complicated relationship exists between all minerals and the way they compete for absorption sites in the horse’s digestive system.
-A very simple way of looking at this is to use the analogy of a lottery machine where in the lottery machine you have both iron and copper balls competing to get down one shoot.
+A very simple way of looking at this is to use the analogy of a lottery machine wherein the lottery machine you have both iron and copper balls competing to get down the shoot.

 - slow hoof growth